 Excellent opportunities for the study of marine biology and related subjects exist at Bamfield Marine Sciences Centre (BMSC) on Vancouver Island, BC.
-An academic program operates at the station, in which summer study will provide credit toward degrees in Science.
+An academic program operates at the station, with summer and fall programs providing credit toward degrees in Science.

-Prerequisite for all the MA SC courses is consent of the Department of Biological Sciences.
+Prerequisite for all the MA SC courses is consent of the Department of Biological Sciences

-Students are expected to take a full course load of ★15 during the fall term.
+Students are expected to take a full course load of ★15 during the Fall Term.
 Courses run Monday to Saturday.